subhamX/riscv/README.md

 ```
 npm install
 ```
-3. Now to run the developement server run the following command in terminal
+3. Now to run the development server run the following command in terminal
 ```
 npm run start:dev
 ```